tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 <img class="center_img_wider" src="/img/eng_rust_tips_1/proc_macro_diags_err_lite.png"/>
 </div>
 <p/>
-We find that is an error prompt in vscode/RA, and it is said that what's the problem identity and the location/span of this ident (Note: here the span is not exact which may be confirmed by Rust core team).
+We find that is an error prompt in vscode/RA, and it is said that what's the problem identity and the location/span of this ident (Note: here the span is not exact which may be a bug or just a surprise).

 By changing function call from "error" to "warning", we got a "non-blocking" warning style prompt like this:
 <p></p>